kristjanjansen/kristjanjansen.ee/index.md

 <big><b style="color: var(--orange)">I am available for hiring.</b> Contact me on [kristjan.jansen@gmail.com](mailto:kristjan.jansen@gmail.com) or [+372 5016439](tel:+3725016439).

-### Lead developer at eˉlektron
+### UX and tech lead at eˉlektron.art

-In [eˉlektron](https://elektron.live/), a video streaming and audience interaction platform for performing arts, I have worked on various media and data streaming solutions (RTMP/HLS/WebRTC/Websockets).
-I also built a platform frontend and several experimental prototypes in VueJS and React.
-The work is completely open source at https://github.com/elektronstudio/docs
+In [eˉlektron.art](https://elektron.art/), a video streaming and audience interaction platform, I have worked on various media and data streaming solutions (RTMP/HLS/WebRTC/Websockets), VueJS and React frontends and NodeJS backend.

-<small>2020</small>
+<small>2020-2021</small>

-### Senior frontend developer in Garden
+### Senior UX and frontend developer in Garden

 In Garden, a **Kubernetes** developer tooling company in Berlin, my role was to design and build out interfaces in **React**, including enterprise product offering, public website, a **design system written in Typescript** and also experimental UIs like **live dashboard** and **CLI client**.